searxng/searxng/docs/admin/settings/settings_engines.rst

 ``timeout`` : optional
   Timeout of the search with the current search engine.
-Overwrites ``request_timeout`` from :ref:`settings outgoing`.  **Be careful, it will modify the global timeout of SearXNG.**
+Overwrites ``request_timeout`` from :ref:`settings outgoing`.  **Be careful, it will modify the global timeout of Zhensa.**

 ``api_key`` : optional
   In a few cases, using an API needs the use of a secret key.
 How to obtain them